rowanmanning/joblint/README.md

 Test tech job specs for issues with sexism, culture, expectations, and recruiter fails.

+**Writing a job spec?** Use Joblint to make your job attractive to a much broader range of candidates.
+**Getting swamped in job specs?** Use Joblint to filter out the bad ones.

 **Current Version:** *1.0.0*
 **Build Status:** [![Build Status][travis-img]][travis]
 **Node Support:** *0.10*